 French food & Cuisine from the provinces to Paris

-French cuisine is in a league of its own.
+French food is in a league of its own.
 When it comes to food, France seems to have had a clear advantage from a long culinary history with excellent cuisine and good food in constant and continuous development.
 Escoffier, the French master chef more or less created the modern gastronomic kitchen in the 18th century.
 And others followed in his footsteps as Paul Bocuse, who for many years ruled in Lyon in the restaurant l’Auberge du Pont de Collonges.
 Here in Lyon he more or less single-handedly created la nouvelle cuisine.
 For a full 55 years, this restaurant had 3 Michelin stars until 2020, 2 years after Bocuse’s death.

 We have a lot to thank the French for in terms of food culture.
 Judging by the quality food from Alsace to Provence, and genuine food joy as well as respect from traditions, it is clear that the French have all the ingredients to set new standards in the culinary world in years to come.
 Food is a central part of French culture, and the joy of life is tied to togetherness and the joy of sharing a good meal.

 But in fact, it is not as difficult as some might imagine to produce and enjoy similar food quality in a style that traditional French cuisine exhibits, neither on holiday in France of course nor at home.
 Just find some French, simple dishes you like and then take it from there.
 That’s what we’re doing here.